 Julieta (Julie) Fragoso was born in Chicago, then moved to Mexico where she lived for many years.
 Before coming to work for the Moody Alumni Association, Julie worked for an educational charter network as an operations manager who oversaw several campuses in the Chicago area.
 She loves investing quality time in her best friend and husband of seventeen years, Mario.
 They have a beautiful 16-year-old daughter and a 15-month-old blessing, Nathan.
 Together they serve as church planters in the Chicago Gage Park community.

 Before coming to work for the Alumni Association in 2012, Diane served as an administrative assistant for Harvest Bible Chapel, Palos.
 Diane has been married to her husband Mike for 35 years who is a Moody Theological Seminary graduate and serves in Moody’s ITS department.
 Diane and Mike have three children and in their spare time enjoy exploring Chicago and avidly following the Chicago Blackhawks.

 Web Content Specialist

 Ayanda (TK) was born and raised in Zimbabwe, Africa.
-He started his worship leading career serving as a deacon and worship pastor at Bulawayo Baptist Church in Bulawayo, Zimbabwe for about 7 years before coming to study at Moody.
+He started his worship leading career serving as a deacon and worship pastor at Bulawayo Baptist Church in Bulawayo, Zimbabwe for seven years before coming to study at Moody.
 TK leads worship with his band Ayanda; He also serves with Harvest Bible Chapel's worship ministry.
 TK has led worship teams all across the globe from Botswana, South Africa, Zambia, the United States, Mozambique, and more.

-Social Media Coordinator & Editorial Assistant
+Social Media Coordinator and Editorial Assistant

 Assistant to the Project Coordinator